leungkimming/MPCAuthen/README.md

     * Response to LLM Proxy Response's Tool Call, call the tool and add tool's response to the Chat Messages
     * Loop back to the LLM endpoint until no more tool call requests from LLM
     * Display LLM's final content in the Chat area
+* BlazorApp is a Blazor wasm MCP Host
+    * It is a Chat App with MCP Servers registered
+    * Post user's prompt to LLM via the LLM Proxy API, with Tools collected from all MCP Servers
+    * Response to LLM Proxy Response's Tool Call, call the tool and add tool's response to the Chat Messages
+    * Display LLM's final content in the Chat area
 ## STDIO
 * MCP clients create McpServer.ConsoleHost in-process
 * McpServer.ConsoleHosts use HTTPClient to call external application's API controller